tactcomplabs/sst-bench/examples/README.md

 ## Example 2: comp-size.sh (slurm)

 Create another run directory and copy the same script as Example 1.
+This is run from the management node so no need to perform `salloc`.

 ```
 mkdir run2 && cd run2
 cp $SST_BENCH_HOME/examples/comp-size.sh .